dbt-labs/docs.getdbt.com/website/docs/docs/get-started/connect-your-database.md

 The dbt-databricks adapter offers:
 - **Easier set up**
 - **Better defaults:**
-The dbt-databricks is more opinionated, guiding users to an improved experience with less effort.
-Design choices of the dbt-databricks adapter include defaulting to Delta format, using merge for incremental models, and running expensive queries with Photon.
+The dbt-databricks adapter is more opinionated, guiding users to an improved experience with less effort.
+Design choices of this adapter include defaulting to Delta format, using merge for incremental models, and running expensive queries with Photon.
 - **Support for Unity Catalog:**
 Unity Catalog allows Databricks users to centrally manage all data assets, simplifying access management and improving search and query performance.
 Databricks users can now get three-part data hierarchies – catalog, schema, model name – which solves a longstanding friction point in data organization and governance.